turingschool/curriculum/source/projects/complete_me.markdown

 Of course, our Trie won't be very useful without a good dataset to populate it.
-Fortunately, our computers ship with a special file on them containing a list of standard dictionary words.
+Fortunately, our computers ship with a special file containing a list of standard dictionary words.
 It lives at `/usr/share/dict/words`

 Using the unix utility `wc` (word count), we can see that the file